Covert Communication Over a Quantum MAC with a Helper: Introduction

 In this paper, unlike previous works, we show that it is possible to achieve positive covert rates over a quantum three-user \ac{MAC} when one of the transmitters has access to the private messages of the other two transmitters and aims to assist them in covertly communicating with the receiver.
 We present an achievable covert rate region for this problem.
 The special case of our achievable rate region for the classical and quantum channels recovers as a special case the known results for covert communication over classical \acp{MAC} with degraded message sets \cite{MyDissertation}, for communication over classical \acp{MAC} with a helper \cite{Han_MAC79,ElGamalKim,GunduzSimeone10,Romero17}, and communication over quantum \ac{MAC} \cite{QMAC,Entanglement_MAC}.

-Our achievability scheme relies on random codebook generation, the quantum counterpart of the method of types properties and techniques for the reliability analysis.
-Specifically, we derive a generalized quantum packing lemma for \ac{MAC} with a helper.
-The covert analysis employs channel resolvability and pinching techniques \cite{QIT_Hayashi,Hayashi02}, which facilitate the channel resolvability analysis necessary for ensuring covertness.
-Specifically, we derive a generalized channel resolvability lemma for quantum \acp{MAC} with a helper.
+Our achievability scheme relies on simultaneous pinching \cite{QIT_Hayashi}, superposition coding, and channel resolvability.
+Specifically, our reliability analysis is based on the pinching method, while our covertness analysis employs channel resolvability and pinching techniques \cite{QIT_Hayashi,Hayashi02}, which facilitate the channel resolvability analysis required to establish covertness.
+In particular, we derive a generalized channel resolvability lemma for quantum \acp{MAC} with a helper.

 Some related works that do not consider covertness constraint include: Classical \ac{MAC} with general message sets is studied in \cite{Han_MAC79,GunduzSimeone10,Romero17}.
 Secure communication over \acp{MAC} is studied in \cite{QMAC_Security}.
 The problem of communication over \ac{MAC} with cribbing is studied in \cite{WillemsCribbing}, for classical channels, and studied in \cite{UziCribbing}, for quantum channels.
 Also, secure communication and channel resolvability over classical \acp{MAC} with cribbing is studied in \cite{Helal_Cribbibg} and secure communication over quantum state-dependent channels is studied in \cite{AshnuHayashi2020}.